ppackard15/ppackard15/README.md

-- 👋 Hi, I’m @ppackard15
+- 👋 Hi, I’m @ppackard15!
-- 👀 I’m interested in computers and learning
+- 👀 I’m interested in computers and learning (duh)
-- 🌱 I’m currently learning something new
+- 🌱 I’m currently learning something new about git...
-- 💞️ I’m looking to collaborate on my way home
+- 💞️ I’m looking to collaborate on my way home (later today ;-))
-- 📫 How to reach me through the grapevine
+- 📫 How to reach me through the grapevine...🍇

 <!---
 ppackard15/ppackard15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.